eldipa/book-of-gehn/_posts/2018-06-09-ECB-CBC-Oracle.md

 'YELLOW SUBMARINE\x04\x04\x04\x04'
 ```

-If a plaintext has an incorrect padding, the ``unpad`` will fail{% sidenote
+{% marginnote
 'Yeup, [PKCS#7 padding validation](https://cryptopals.com/sets/2/challenges/15),
-I know what is coming with this....' %}.
+I know what is coming with this....' %}

+If a plaintext has an incorrect padding, the ``unpad`` will fail.

 ```python
 >>> m = B("ICE ICE BABY\x05\x05\x05\x05")